kragen/derctuo/markdown/cyclic-fabrication-systems.md

 powder, chopped fiber, hollow spheres, solid spheres, some other shape, or some combination).

-This is classified as a "geometry" possibility, since the circularity involved is that of using, say, brass tools to give the desired geometry to a "brass clay", which are then fired in a brass furnace made from the same material, to produce finished brass parts.
+This is classified as a “geometry” possibility, since the circularity involved is that of using, say, brass tools to give the desired geometry to a “brass clay”, which are then fired in a brass furnace made from the same material, to produce finished brass parts.

 Stick, flame, wire, or friction welding might be a plausible way to